un-pogaz/MC-Modrinth-Project-Manager/README.md

 # Simple Modrinth Project Manager for Minecraft
 mcsmp is a light CLI project manager that gets mods and resourcepacks from Modrinth.
-One of it's strengths is that it can handle multiple folders. mcsmp use the packages `requests`.
+One of it's strengths is that it can handle multiple folders, and support a large type of project (mod, resource packs, shader). mcsmp use the packages `requests`.

 mcsmp is higly inspire by [Fxomt-III/Minecraft-package-manager](https://github.com/Fxomt-III/Minecraft-package-manager).